ShunSakurai/check_forbidden/README.md

 You can open the program by double-clicking check_forbidden.exe or its alias.

 - Choose bilingual file(s) by clicking "Bilingual" or type / paste the path to the file
-- Choose CSV or text file containing the list of forbidden terms
+- Choose CSV or Text file containing the list of forbidden terms
 - Choose the path and the file name of the result file to be exported.
-The default is the first bilingual file's path + result.csv
+The default is the first bilingual file's path + "checked_result.csv"
 - Click "Run!"

 ![UI](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_ui.png)

-- Result is displayed in Command Prompt, and if any match is found, it is also exported to CSV file
+- The result is displayed in Command Prompt, and if any matches are found, they are also exported to the CSV file
 - Once the term is found in one file, the program stops searching for that term and starts searching for the next term in the file
 - Result is displayed for each file, and for the whole files (as the "Summary")
 - You can press "Enter" key or click "X" (close) button to exit the program